 When there is a Cluster B mother in the mix, expect massive fireworks to implode predictably at routine social gatherings for simple things like family dinners and at every holiday or special event.

-Before going crazy pointing fingers at toxic mother-in-laws, it’s important first to understand the social dynamic of both families before levying a poorly taxed judgment.
+Before going crazy pointing fingers at toxic mothers-in-law, it’s important first to understand the social dynamics of both families before levying a poorly taxed judgment.
 First, to make things simple, define the terms of your own family structure.

 Who is the hub of any triangulation?
 Typically the person who creates the MOST discord between their parent and their new spouse is actually the ADULT CHILD (meaning the of-age person who is the new romantic partner of an incoming family member, child of the targeted in-law parent).

 LOVERS: Overlooking that the person a new spouse, boyfriend, or girlfriend jumps in to defend or enable is the hub of every family argument on a grand scale is the number one cause of toxic family drama.
 Want to recover from Narcissistic Abuse as an in-law?
 Get this point absolutely clear in your mind before you ever elect to form an opinion or open your mouth with advice to your partner about their own relationship with their family.

 MOTHERS-IN-LAW: If you are a loving mother who raised your child right, understand that once they turn 18, they are fully grown, sentient adults who you have absolutely zero right to expect to control or have influence over in general.